Arr0way/arr0way.github.io/penetration-testing/mobile-app/index.md

 <h3>What are some common types of vulnerabilities found through mobile app penetration testing?</h3>
 Some common types of vulnerabilities found through mobile app penetration testing include insecure data storage, insecure communication channels, and weak authentication mechanisms.

+<h3>How often should mobile app penetration testing be performed?</h3>
+It is recommended to perform mobile app penetration testing regularly, such as after every major update or at least once a year, to ensure the ongoing security of the app.

 <script type="application/ld+json">
 {
   "@context": "https://schema.org",